bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/014-ssh-keys.md

 ### Generating SSH Keys

-In order to generate a new SSH key pair in case that you don't have one, you can run the following command:
+To generate a new SSH key pair in case that you don't have one, you can run the following command:

 ```bash
 ssh-keygen